 SUMMER AND FALL BOATING:

-Sometimes it happens, but you can never know when or for how long.
-Plan for activities like biking and hiking as summer alternatives.
-Check the river conditions about 2 to 3 days before your trip.
-We are open for boat rentals all year, but need the appropriate water conditions.
+Pine Creek is occasionally high enough for boating in summer and fall, but you never know when or for how long.
+Plan for activities like biking or hiking as summer alternatives.
+Check the creek conditions and make reservations about 2 to 3 days before your trip.

-Most people start in Ansonia and float south to Blackwell (17 miles, or about 4.5 to 6 hours on the river).
-The shuttle pickups at Blackwell (heading back to Ansonia) are 1:00 PM, 3:00 PM, and 5:00 PM.
-Longer distances can also be arranged.
-You have to sign up for a location and time in advance before you leave to go paddling.
-There is no cell signal along the river or at the end of the canyon.
+Most people start in Ansonia and float south to Blackwell (17 miles, or about 5 to 6 hours on the water).
+The shuttle pickups at Blackwell (heading back to Ansonia) are at 2:00 PM and 5:00 PM.
+Longer distances can also be scheduled and arranged.
+Sign up for a shuttle location and time in advance before you start paddling.
+There is no cell signal along the creek or at the end of the canyon in Blackwell.

 Pine Creek is a natural-flowing wilderness stream with no dams controlling the water level.
 Pine Creek is typically seasonal.
 March-May is the best time to plan for boating trips on Pine Creek.